MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-scoped-configuration-transact-sql.md

 **GeoDR**

- Readable secondary databases,  e.g. Always On Availability Groups and GeoReplication, use the secondary value by checking the state of the database.
+ Readable secondary databases (Always On Availability Groups and Azure SQL Database geo-replicated databases), use the secondary value by checking the state of the database.
 Even though recompile does not occur on failover and technically the new primary has queries that are using the secondary settings, the idea is that the setting between primary and secondary only vary when the workload is different and therefore the cached queries are using the optimal settings, whereas new queries pick the new settings that are appropriate for them.

 **DacFx**

- Since ALTER DATABASE SCOPED CONFIGURATION is a new feature in Azure SQL Database and SQL Server beginning with SQL Server 2016 that affects the database schema, exports of the schema (with or without data) are not be able to be imported into an older version of SQL Server e.g. [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] or [!INCLUDE[ssSQLv14](../../includes/sssqlv14-md.md)].
+ Since ALTER DATABASE SCOPED CONFIGURATION is a new feature in Azure SQL Database and SQL Server beginning with SQL Server 2016 that affects the database schema, exports of the schema (with or without data) are not able to be imported into an older version of SQL Server, such as [!INCLUDE[ssSQL11](../../includes/sssql11-md.md)] or [!INCLUDE[ssSQLv14](../../includes/sssqlv14-md.md)].
 For example, an export to a [DACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_3) or a [BACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_4) from an [!INCLUDE[ssSDS](../../includes/sssds-md.md)] or [!INCLUDE[ssSQL15](../../includes/sssql15-md.md)] database that used this new feature would not be able to be imported into a down-level server.

 **ELEVATE_ONLINE**